Android-for-Python/Camera4Kivy/README.md

 #### Capture Resolution

 The resolution of a capture.
-A photo capture resolution is cropped sensor resolution.
+A photo capture resolution is [cropped sensor resolution](https://github.com/Android-for-Python/Camera4Kivy#cropped-sensor-resolution).
 Video resolution is one to the standard resolutions, depending on the cropped sensor resolution.
-A screenshot capture resolution is the Preview resolution.
+A screenshot capture size in pixels is the [Preview resolution](https://github.com/Android-for-Python/Camera4Kivy#preview-resolution).

 #### Analysis Resolution